microsoft/testbase/Best-Practices/HeightGained-GitHub-Pipeline-Integration/README.md

 - Close and uninstall scripts simply return 0.

 ### Zip the app and scripts to a Test Base package (zip)
-There is a Powershell script [./HeightGained/Utilities/compress.ps1](./HeightGained/Utilities/compress.ps1) that zips us the 4 scripts needed for OOB test in test base along with the binaries for HeightGained app.
+There is a PowerShell script [./HeightGained/Utilities/compress.ps1](./HeightGained/Utilities/compress.ps1) that zips us the 4 scripts needed for OOB test in test base along with the binaries for HeightGained app.
 The folder structure inside the zip folder that gets created is as follows.